-- that has negative off-reservation economic impact, the Tribe shall consider the specific economic, environmental, legal social and technological factors involved. - 4.9 Public Comment.
-The Tribe shall assure adequate opportunity and time for public review and comment on all Environmental Assessments, an Environmental Report, and a Finding of No Significant Impact, and it shall review, evaluate and respond to comments received on each of these environmental studies. - 4.10 Approving Projects.
-The Tribe may approve a Project which would cause significant effect on the off-reservation environment if it finds that: - 4.10.1 There is no feasible way to lesson or avoid the significant off-reservation environmental impact. - 4.10.2 The specifically identified expected benefits of the Project outweigh the policy of reducing or avoid significant off-reservation environmental impacts of the Project. - 4.11 Assignment of Responsibilities.
-Where a Project is under the requirements of the National Environmental Protection Act, the Business Council may delegate the responsibilities assigned to it under this Code in whole or in part to the United States government agency which is serving as the lead agency on the NEPA review.
-Provided, however, that the Business Council asks that federal agency to study and render findings on the off-reservation impact of the Project and perform the local consultation required by this Code. - 4.12 Time.
-The Tribe shall allow adequate time to review an Environmental Assessment or ENVIRONMENTAL REPORT for completeness.
-Acceptance of an Environmental Assessment or ENVIRONMENTAL REPORT as complete shall not prohibit the Tribe from requiring additional information during its review of the findings. - 4.13 Consultation.
-The Tribe shall make an effort to consult with the planning and design team on the potential off-reservation environmental impacts of any such Project during the planning and design stage.
+- that has negative off-reservation economic impact, the Tribe shall consider the specific economic, environmental, legal social and technological factors involved. - 4.9 Public Comment The Tribe shall assure adequate opportunity and time for public review and comment on all Environmental Assessments, an Environmental Report, and a Finding of No Significant Impact, and it shall review, evaluate and respond to comments received on each of these environmental studies. - 4.10 Approving Projects The Tribe may approve a Project which would cause significant effect on the off-reservation environment if it finds that: - 4.10.1 There is no feasible way to lesson or avoid the significant off-reservation environmental impact. - 4.10.2 The specifically identified expected benefits of the Project outweigh the policy of reducing or avoid significant off-reservation environmental impacts of the Project. - 4.11 Assignment of Responsibilities Where a Project is under the requirements of the National Environmental Protection Act, the Tribal Council may delegate the responsibilities assigned to it under this Code in whole or in part to the United States government agency which is serving as the lead agency on the NEPA review.
+Provided, however, that the Tribal Council asks that federal agency to study and render findings on the off-reservation impact of the Project and perform the local consultation required by this Code. - 4.12 Time The Tribe shall allow adequate time to review an Environmental Assessment or ENVIRONMENTAL REPORT for completeness.
+Acceptance of an Environmental Assessment or ENVIRONMENTAL REPORT as complete shall not prohibit the Tribe from requiring additional information during its review of the findings. - 4.13 Consultation The Tribe shall make an effort to consult with the planning and design team on the potential off-reservation environmental impacts of any such Project during the planning and design stage.

-SECTION 5.
-INITIAL ENVIRONMENTAL ASSESSMENT REQUIRED
+SECTION 5 INITIAL ENVIRONMENTAL ASSESSMENT REQUIRED

-5.1 Applicability.
-When the Tribe commences any expansion or significant modification of an existing Tribal Gaming Facility or any significant excavation, construction or development associated with a new or proposed Tribal Gaming Facility, the Business Council shall require an initial Environmental Assessment to determine if the Project may have a significant effect on the environment.
+5.1 Applicability When the Tribe commences any expansion or significant modification of an existing Tribal Gaming Facility or any significant excavation, construction or development associated with a new or proposed Tribal Gaming Facility, the Tribal Council shall require an initial Environmental Assessment to determine if the Project may have a significant effect on the environment.
 This initial study may rely on expert opinion supported by facts, technical studies or other substantial evidence to documents its findings.

-- 5.2 Process for Significant Effects.
-If, when reviewing this Environment Assessment, the Business Council determines that there is substantial evidence that any aspect of the Project, either individually or cumulatively, may cause a significant effect on the off-reservation environment, regardless of whether the overall effect of the Project is adverse or beneficial, it shall do one of the following: - 5.2.1.
+- 5.2 Process for Significant Effects If, when reviewing this Environment Assessment, the Tribal Council determines that there is substantial evidence that any aspect of the Project, either individually or cumulatively, may cause a significant effect on the off-reservation environment, regardless of whether the overall effect of the Project is adverse or beneficial, it shall do one of the following: - 5.2.1.
 Require an expanded Environmental Assessment, - 5.2.2.
 Require the preparation of an Environmental Report, or - 5.2.3.
+Use a previously prepared Environmental Assessment or Environmental Report, which it determines would adequately analyze the Project at hand or require an expanded study of one or more aspects of the proposed Project.

+5.3 Purposes of EA's

-Use a previously prepared Environmental Assessment or Environmental Report, which it determines would adequately analyze the Project at hand or require an expanded study of one or more aspects of the proposed Project. - Purposes of Environmental Assessments.
-The purpose of an Environmental Assessment shall be for, but not limited to, the following: - 5.3.1 To assist the Tribe in determining when a Finding of No Significant Impact is appropriate. - 5.3.2 To enable the Tribe to modify or amend the Project to minimize the off-reservation impact. - 5.3.3 To focus attention on those off-reservation impacts that are significant and identify those off off-reservation environmental impacts that are not significant. - 5.3.4 To explain the reasons for determining that potentially significant offreservation environmental impacts would not be significant. - 5.3.5 To eliminate the need for unnecessary Environmental Impact Studies. - Substance of Environmental Assessments.
-The substance of an Environmental Assessment shall contain, at a minimum, but not limited to, the following: - 5.4.1 A description of the Project, including its location. - 5.4.2 An identification of the environmental setting surrounding the Project. - 5.4.3 A listing or chart of environmental impacts covered by the study, along with a narrative report that discusses those impacts. - 5.4.4 A discussion of the ways that negative off-reservation impacts can, or have been, addressed.
+- 5.3.1 To assist the Tribe in determining when a Finding of No Significant Impact is appropriate. - 5.3.2 To enable the Tribe to modify or amend the Project to minimize the off-reservation impact. - 5.3.3 To focus attention on those off-reservation impacts that are significant and identify those off off-reservation environmental impacts that are not significant. - 5.3.4 To explain the reasons for determining that potentially significant offreservation environmental impacts would not be significant. - 5.3.5 To eliminate the need for unnecessary Environmental Impact Studies.